hackerb9/lsix/README.md

   uses only 16 color registers.
 (Sorry, 4-gray vt330 users!
 Time to upgrade. ;-) )

+* mlterm (at least as of version 3.5.0) has a bug where it reverses the sense of the sixel scrolling control sequence.
+Lsix works around it for now, but we should watch out for the mlterm team to eventually fix it.

 * [libsixel](https://github.com/saitoha/libsixel) is an excellent
   project for writing programs that can output optimized Sixel graphics commands.
 Because I have a lot of respect for the project,